pfsense/docs/source/vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev2-with-eap-mschapv2.rst

 Firewall rules are necessary to pass traffic from IPsec clients.

 *  Navigate to **Firewall > Rules**, **IPsec** tab
 *  Review the current rules.
-If there is an “allow all” style rule, then there is no need to add another.
+If there is an "allow all" style rule, then there is no need to add another.
 Continue to the next task.
 *  Click |fa-plus| to add a new rule
 *  Set the **Protocol** to *any*, and set the **Source** and